crufter/nocrud/README.md

 ### Assigning your modules to resources

-After you exported your module, you can assign your module to resources (nouns) in the options document.
+After you exported your module, you can assign your module to resources (nouns) in the optdoc.

 ```js
 {